BanterBoy/scripts-blog/_posts/new/Get-GroupNames.md

 **_@BanterBoy:_** - Explain what the script does and why it is useful.

-**_@GitHub Copilot_** - The code above is a PowerShell script that defines a function called `Get-GroupNames`.
+**_@GitHub Copilot_** - The code is a PowerShell script that defines a function called `Get-GroupNames`.
 This function queries Active Directory and exports the details for the matching groups.
 The function takes one parameter called `GroupName`, which is the name of the group that you want to search for.
 This field supports wildcards.

 The function is defined using the `CmdletBinding` attribute, which allows it to support common parameters like `-Verbose`, `-Debug`, and `-ErrorAction`.
 The `OutputType` attribute specifies that the function returns an object of type `[string]`.
 The `Alias` attribute provides an alternate name for the function, which is `ggm`.